turbot/guardrails-docs/docs/getting-started/getting-started-azure/connect-a-subscription/index.md

 # Connect an Azure Subscription to Guardrails

-In this guide, you’ll connect an AWS account to Guardrails.
+In this guide, you’ll connect an Azure subscription to Guardrails.
 Then, in following guides, you’ll work through a series of exploratory exercises to learn the basics of cloud governance with Guardrails.

 **Prerequisites**:

 Access to the Guardrails console with admin privilege, and a top-level `Sandbox` folder.

-## Step 1: Create a App Registration and roles

-### Register an app
+## Step 1: Register an app

 Login to the Azure portal.